 If you’re an independent student, you can enter just your information and skip the parent section.

 Filing the FAFSA as an independent student doesn’t depend on how close you are to your parents.
-Instead, there are 10 questions you can answer to decide what dependency status you should use:
+Instead, there are 10 questions from Federal Student Aid which you can answer to decide what dependency status you should use.

 If you answer “no” to all of these questions, you are likely a dependent student and will have to provide your parents’ income on the FAFSA.
-If you said “yes” to one or more, you might be an independent student and can enter just your income on the application.
+If you say “yes” to one or more, you might be an independent student on the FAFSA and can enter just your income on the application.

 Completing the FAFSA as an independent isn’t something you should decide to do on a whim; the rules around dependency status are strict.
 Answering with incorrect information might result in less aid than you need.

 If you’re declaring yourself as an independent student on the FAFSA, the government might require you to provide proof of your status.